BloomTechBackend/bd-team-project-super_engineers/project_documents/design_document.md

 *Which parts of the problem defined in Sections 1 and 3 will you solve with this design?*

+* Creating, retrieving and updating appointments
+* Check status of appointments for customer and dentist

 ### 4.2.
 Out of Scope

 *Based on your problem description in Sections 1 and 3, are there any aspects